Dedicated Rhode Island Drug Offense Attorney Ready To Assist You

 That’s why at Abilheira Law, LLC it is our goal to (1) listen to you (2) advocate for you and (3) persevere for you so that you receive, hopefully, the best deal possible and move on with your life.

 Abilheira Law, LLC protects the constitutional rights of each and every one of its clients.
 In drug cases, our firm protects these rights by having the court suppress illegally obtained evidence.
 And in most drug cases, once the drugs get suppressed from evidence, the case is over, and your charge(s) dismissed.

-Before making your decision to hire a criminal defense attorney to best serve you, hear what our prior clients have said about Abilheira Law, LLC!
+Before making your decision to hire a RI drug crimes attorney to best serve you, hear what our prior clients have said about Abilheira Law, LLC!
 Read our Reviews now!